Python Set – copy()

-Python Set copy() method is used make a copy of the existing set.
+Python Set copy() method returns a shallow copy of the original set.

-In this tutorial, we will learn how to use copy() method, with the help of different usage scenarios.
+In this tutorial, you will learn how to use Python Set copy() method, with syntax and different usage scenarios, with example programs.

-In this example, we shall copy a contents of a set into another variable.
+In this example, we shall copy the contents of a set set_1 into another variable set_2.

 Also, we shall modify the copied set and observe the contents of both the original and copied set.